litmuschaos/v1-litmus-docs/docs/pod-network-loss.md

 ## Details

-- Pod-network-latency contains chaos to disrupt network connectivity of kubernetes pods.
+- Pod-network-loss contains chaos to disrupt network connectivity of kubernetes pods.
 - The test involved setting up a ping to general/public IPs from inside the pod & also setting up a ping to the pod IP itself from a cluster node.
 - The application pod should be healthy once chaos is stopped.
 Service-requests should be served despite chaos.
-- Causes flaky access to application replica by injecting network delay using pumba.
+- Causes loss of access to application replica by injecting packet loss using pumba

 ## Steps to Execute the Chaos Experiment